Biochemistry – The Building Blocks of Life

 Microorganisms and Disease

 You’ll be introduced to a range of important human pathogens, their interactions with the immune system, mechanisms of disease causation and the laboratory procedures involved in diagnosis and treatment of infections.
-Each week you’ll spend four hours in lectures to study for this module.

 Biosciences Tutorials and Foundation Science